LSSTDESC/gcr-catalogs/README.md

 # List all catalogs that are recommended for general comsumption
 GCRCatalogs.get_available_catalog_names()

-# List all catalogs, including those may not be intended for general comsumption
+# List all catalogs, including those may not be intended for general consumption
 GCRCatalogs.get_available_catalog_names(include_default_only=False)

 # List all catalogs whose names contain the word "object"